abhimp/abhimp.github.io/_wpages/random/asyncwithopenssl.md

 So, such notification mechanism are not capable of polling OpenSSL.
 So, to use OpenSSL, with non-blocking IOs, we have to use the notification mechanism on Non-Blocking IOs and translate them corresponding SSL connection.

-Lets see how can we read data from using non-blocking IOs.
+Lets see how can we read data from SSL connection using non-blocking IOs.

 ```c
 #include <openssl/ssl.h>